 For this purpose, benefit payments (including refunds of employee contributions) are recognized when due and payable in accordance with the benefit terms.
 Investments are reported at fair value.
 Projected earnings on pension investments are recognized as a component of pension expense.
-Differences between projected and actual investment earnings are reported as deferred inflows of resources or deferred outflows of resources and amortized as a component of pension expense on a closed basis over a five-period beginning with the period in which the difference occurred.
+Differences between projected and actual investment earnings are reported as deferred inflows of resources or deferred outflows of resources and amortized as a component of pension expense or a five-period beginning with the period in which the difference occurred.
 Each subsequent year will incorporate an additional closed five-year period of recognition.